 The Potter's School offers the most academically thorough on-line live interactive foreign language courses available anywhere, and we are continually adding to our offerings.
-TPS currently offers French, Spanish, German, Chinese, Japanese, Russian, Arabic, Latin, Greek, and Hebrew.
+TPS currently offers French, Spanish, German, Chinese, Russian, Arabic, Latin, Greek, and Hebrew.

 Many of our language courses have optional Conversations Supplements, where your student can increase familiarity, fluency, and cultural awareness.

 In many of our language courses (French, Spanish, German, Latin) we offer a Year 1A and Year 1B version, allowing the beginning student to take the first year of the language over two years, in a more relaxed pace to lay a more thorough foundation.
 Year 1A and Year 1B together fulfill the requirement for one year of a HS language, so students who take them can then go to Year 2 of that language.
 This is ideal for starting the language in grade 7, 8 or 9, because there is still plenty of time to complete Year 2 prior to college.